Wok & Skillet

 We'll email this post to you, so you can come back to it later!

-Use a wok spatula to remove most of the oil from the wok, leaving behind about 2 tablespoons of the oil.
+Remove most of the oil from the wok, leaving behind about 2 tablespoons.

 fried shrimp in a wok